A chemical cloud or cancerous growth

 • • • • •

 My model for the verse in this poem was my concurrent reading of Allen Mandelbaum’s 1980 translation of Dante’s Inferno, mediated through the Dante homage in T. S. Eliot’s Little Gidding (1942).
 Like both, I have adopted Dante’s terza rima without the rhymes.
-But while the horrors and tortures of the Medieval imagination were shown to Dante on his journey through Hell, and those of the Modern imagination were hallucinated by Eliot in the waning dusk of a night during the London Blitz, in China’s cities the horrors of our own time appear to the traveller in broad daylight.
+But while the monsters and tortures of the Medieval imagination were shown to Dante on his journey through Hell, and those of the Modern imagination were hallucinated by Eliot in the waning dusk of a night during the London Blitz, in China’s cities the monsters of our own time appear to the traveller in broad daylight.
+‘Monster’ comes from the Latin monstrum, meaning a ‘divine omen’ or ‘portent’, and is derived from monere, to ‘warn, remind or advise’, specifically of a violation of the natural order of things.

 Labubu is a line of stuffed toys created by the Hong Kong illustrator, Kasing Lung.
-Variations of a furry monster with sharp teeth and large ears said to be drawn from Nordic folklore, to my eyes they look derivative of Maurice Sendak’s popular children’ illustrated book, Where the Wild Things Are (1963).
-The toys are produced and sold exclusively by the Beijing-headquartered Chinese retailer, Pop Mart, which releases them in sealed ‘blind box’ packaging that conceals the specific character.
+Variations of a furry monster with sharp teeth and large ears said to be drawn from Nordic folklore, the toys are produced and sold exclusively by the Beijing-headquartered Chinese retailer, Pop Mart, which releases them in sealed ‘blind box’ packaging that conceals the specific character.
 As of 2025, there are over 300 different Labubu variations, including baby Labubus.
 Their elevated sale price makes their ownership a signifier of class; and in Hong Kong few Chinese people under the age of 40, particularly females but also many young males, don’t have at least one and sometimes several Labubu or other brands of plush toys attached to their backpack or handbag, and sometimes displayed in protective plastic toiletry or cosmetic bags; and the practice is almost as ubiquitous in the cities of mainland China.
-By July 2025, Pop Mart founder, chairman and CEO, Wang Ning, had amassed a US$21.1 billion fortune, making him the tenth richest man in China and, at 39 years old, the youngest of China’s 10 richest billionaires.
+By July 2025, Pop Mart founder, chairman and CEO, Wang Ning, had amassed a fortune of US$21.1 billion, making him the tenth richest man in China and, at 39 years old, the youngest of China’s 10 richest billionaires.

-Both ‘And so they led me, and I followed them’ and ‘And set down, from memory, what I saw’ are a reference to, respectively, the last line of Canto I of the Inferno (‘Allor si mosse, e io li tenni dietro’) and line 8 of Canto II, (‘o mente che scrivesti ciò ch’io vidi’), when Virgil first sets out with Dante to explore Hell.
-In my poem, however, the guide is Vee.
-This designates both the first letter of the name of the Roman poet and the ‘Chief Experience Officer’ of Visa, whom I assume uses non-binary pronouns (they/them/their).
-The company name comes from the Latin charta visa (‘seen document’), itself derived from videre (‘to see’).
+Both ‘And so it led me, and I followed it’ and ‘And set down, from memory, what I saw’ are a reference to, respectively, the last line of Canto I of the Inferno (‘Allor si mosse, e io li tenni dietro’) and line 8 of Canto II, (‘o mente che scrivesti ciò ch’io vidi’), when Virgil first sets out with Dante to explore Hell.
+In my poem, however, the guide is ‘Vee’.
+This is both the first letter of the name of the Latin poet, Virgil, and the official nickname of the ‘Chief Experience Officer’ of Visa, itself a Latin word.
+The second-largest card payment corporation in the world, the company name comes from the Latin charta visa (‘seen document’), itself derived from videre (‘to see’).
 ‘Credit’, which is how Visa turns its customers into debtors, comes from the Latin creditum, the past participle of the infinitive credere, ‘to believe’.
-In this case, the belief is that a loan exists as anything more than a promissory note to the banks that create money and call it a debt.
+In this case, the belief is that a loan exists as anything more than a promissory note to the banks that create money and call it a debt, which is the foundation myth of finance capitalism.

 ‘Ni hao, waiguoren (你好 外国人)’ is Chinese for ‘Hello, foreigner’, and was said to us by a child in Shanghai, where Europeans are still rare enough to be an object of fascination for small Chinese children.